-Mistake3: Lack information on SEO
+Mistake 3: Lack of information on SEO

-For business in China, it is essential to have some information on the first page for any business when people do some research on the SEO, but clearly these foreign luxury brands are not quite visible on SEO.
+For business in China, it is essential to have some information on the first page for any business when people do some research on the SEO, but clearly, these foreign luxury brands are not quite visible on SEO.

 Using text as images, and lack of attention to copywriting for SEO can mean that sites don’t even rank for their own products.

-Mistake4: Not Optimized For Mobile Devices
+Mistake 4: Not Optimized For Mobile Devices

-It is an inevitable tendency to optimize its own website for mobile phones and all sorts of systems such as ISO, Android.
+It is an inevitable tendency to optimize its own website for mobile phones and all sorts of systems such as ISO, and Android.
 Therefore, providing a seamless user experience across all devices is thus paramount if luxury brands want to reach consumers in all the moments that matter.
 But, surprisingly, many websites are still not optimized for mobile devices.

-Mistake5: Not highlight eCommerce site
+Mistake5: Not highlight the eCommerce site

-It is paradoxical that some luxury brands tend to accelerate their sales through e-commerce, but they don’t emphasize on their purchasing portal or even it can be very hard to actually find the eCommerce part of this site.
+It is paradoxical that some luxury brands tend to accelerate their sales through e-commerce, but they don’t emphasize their purchasing portal or even it can be very hard to actually find the eCommerce part of this site.

 Like the official eCommerce website of Dolce & Gabbana, there is a link to the online store, but it’s in small grey text on a black background.
 Also, though the site displays lots of images from its shows, advertising, and new collections, none of these pages actually link you to the product pages where you can actually buy them.